Jewelry Design Course

 That means there?s no reason to hesitate.

-Learn Jewelry Design from Professionals
+Learn Jewelry Making from Professional Jewelry Designers

 NYIAD is the only school that pairs its students with professional jewelry designers.
 You will learn how to make jewelry from experienced professionals, who you have access to via phone or email.
 They wil review your jewelry designs and give you feedback.